Medal for Long Service and Good Conduct (Military): Institution

 On 23 September 1930 the Medal for Long Service and Good Conduct (Military) was instituted by King George V as a single medal for the regular other ranks of the British Army and those of all Permanent Forces of the British Empire.
 The new medal, which replaced the Army Long Service and Good Conduct Medal as well as the Permanent Forces of the Empire Beyond the Seas Medal, once again had various territorial versions, this time in the form of subsidiary titles inscribed on a bar attached to the suspender of the medal rather than on the medal's reverse.

-These subsidiary titles were "Regular Army" on the bar of the medal for the British Army and the name of the dominion country on the bars of the medals for Australia, Canada, India and New Zealand.
-Apart from the bars, all but one of the medals were identical.
-The Medal for Long Service and Good Conduct (South Africa), introduced in December 1939, was the exception since the inscriptions on its bar as well as on the reverse of the medal were bilingual, in Afrikaans and English on the bar and in English and Afrikaans on the medal reverse.
-Instead of the name of the country, the South African medal displayed the inscriptions "STAANDE MAG" and "PERMANENT FORCE" in two lines on the suspender bar.
+These subsidiary titles are "Regular Army" on the bar of the medal for the British Army and the name of the dominion country on the bars of the medals for Australia, Canada, India and New Zealand.
+Apart from the bars, all but one of the medals are identical.
+The Medal for Long Service and Good Conduct (South Africa), introduced in December 1939, is the exception since the inscriptions on its bar as well as on the reverse of the medal are bilingual, in Afrikaans and English on the bar and in English and Afrikaans on the medal reverse.
+Instead of the name of the country, the South African medal displays the all-capital inscriptions "Staande Mag" and "Permanent Force" in two lines on the suspender bar.